DKorman/package/README.md

 * `feature_engineering`: contains certain FE steps which must be done separately for train vs. test dataset
 * `feature_engineering`: various utility functions

+## Installation

+Library can be installed either by ssh or https.
+You need to have permission to download from the repo and a VPN connection.

+`pip install git+ssh://git@projects.backoffice.hr:7999/clstrlob/ml_pipeline.git@develop`
+* if you want to use https, use prefix `git+https://`
+* you can specify branches to download, e.g. develop, master etc.